 Most business applications have some kind of dashboard that gives a top-level view of various functions, but there is a problem with these dashboards.
-We think we have built something that can solve it. https://www.youtube.com/watch?v=N789nwEyMNM Demo and Source Code Understanding the Problem When a business user finds an interesting insight or data point… Read the rest of this entry »
+We think we have built something that can solve it. https://www.youtube.com/watch?v=N789nwEyMNM Demo and Source Code Understanding the Problem When a business user finds an interesting insight or data point… Read More »

 This is the second post in our Data Visualization Spotlight series where we showcase how different organizations are using data visualization and analytics to solve their day to day problems.
 In mid-March 2013, Netflix reported a global streaming subscriber list of 33 million.
 It increased to 36.3 million (29.2 million in U.S.) in April 2013.
-It… Read the rest of this entry »
+It… Read More »

 Behind the scenes of dashboard design is a series of interviews with Product Managers, Developers and Designers of software products with kick-ass information dashboards to help you get an insider’s view into their making.
 This is the fifth and concluding part of the series.
-Handling time offs of employees can be a tedious job for an HR manager, especially… Read the rest of this entry »
+Handling time offs of employees can be a tedious job for an HR manager, especially… Read More »

 Behind the scenes of dashboard design is a series of interviews with Product Managers, Developers and Designers of software products with kick-ass information dashboards to help you get an insider’s view into their making.
 This is the third part of the series.
 Imagine a typical day in a system admin’s life.
-He has to keep a continuous check… Read the rest of this entry »
+He has to keep a continuous check… Read More »

 Jemstep helps individual investors manage their investments by providing guidance on what to buy, sell or hold for their retirement portfolio.
 Using proven portfolio modeling methods, Jemstep chalks out a plan to create the maximum return for their portfolio while keeping in mind the appropriate level of risk each user is ready to take.